fossxo/fossxo-gdd/source/technical-design/prototype.rst

 One more unique aspect about Amethyst compared to the other engines considered it is the only one to tag its releases per the Rust API Guidelines. [#rustapiguidelines]_

-Therefore, of the engines considered, Amethyst made the best starting point, and aligned best with FossXO's requirements.
+Therefore, of the engines considered Amethyst aligned best with FossXO's requirements and made the foundation for the team to build upon.

 =======================